-What can help is a list of what the average household spends annually on natural gas in each state.
-Fortunately, the American Gas Association broke down these numbers for 2017.
-As you might expect, residents in states with colder climates tend to spend more each year.
+What can help is a list of what the average yearly gas bill is in each state.
+Fortunately, the American Gas Association broke down these numbers for 2019.

 What Does It Cost To Get Online, Watch Cable TV Or Make A Phone Call?

-Sure.
-But “utilities” is the general term used for any service that keeps a building (a home, office, school, hospital, warehouse, distribution center or any other building) running.
-This means your phone service, Internet connection, cable TV service and garbage and recycling pick-ups are all utilities too.
+Your phone service, internet connection, cable TV service, garbage collection and recycling pick-ups are all utilities too.
 When estimating how much you’ll spend on utilities each month, you need to also consider these additional costs.

 Consider cable or pay TV.
 Leichtman Research Group reported in October 2018 that about 78% of U.S. households with a TV subscribe to some form of pay TV service.
-That's a high number, but it's actually down from 86% in 2013 and 87% in 2008.
-Leichtman reported that subscribers spent an average of about $107 a month on pay TV services.
+Leichtman also reported that subscribers spent an average of about $107 a month on pay TV services.
 That's a slight jump of 1% from a year earlier.

-How much are households paying for this service?
-In 2018 personal finance site CreditDonkey said the average Internet bill in the United States was $66.17 a month.
+How much are households paying for internet service?
+In 2018, personal finance site CreditDonkey said the average internet bill in the United States was $66.17 a month.

 How Big Of A Financial Impact Does The Cost Of Utilities Have On Consumers?